← Back to Blogs

 3. For each query,

-2. using a special algorithm, the database find the closest vectors to the given vector computed for the query.
+• using a special algorithm, the database finds the closest vectors to the given vector computed for the query.

 The quality of the search depends crucially on the quality of the model - this is the "secret sauce", as many models are still closed source.
-The speed of the search depends crucially on Weaviate, which is open-source and continuously improving its performance.
+The speed of the search depends crucially on the performance capabilities of the vector database.

 In practice, vector embeddings are arrays of real numbers, of a fixed length (typically from hundreds to thousands of elements), generated by machine learning models.
 The process of generating a vector for a data object is called vectorization.
-Weaviate generates vector embeddings using modules (OpenAI, Cohere, Google PaLM etc.), and conveniently stores both objects and vector embeddings in the same database.
+Weaviate generates vector embeddings using integrations with model providers (OpenAI, Cohere, Google PaLM etc.), and conveniently stores both objects and vector embeddings in the same database.
 For example, vectorizing the two words above might result in the following word embeddings:

 cat = [1.5, -0.4, 7.2, 19.6, 3.1, ..., 20.2]